featured

 Rejuvenate is about less input, but better input.
 Fewer distractions, higher quality habits.
 Refinement over addition.
 Not less living.
 Less junk.
 Not deprivation.
 More discernment.
 Trying to find joy outside of the algorithm.

-Starting goals or setting new intentions on January 1 never really makes sense to me since it’s still a time for rest and recovery.
-I prefer to sit with things throughout the month, giving myself space to reflect before deciding how I want to shape the year and bring more discipline into it.
+Starting goals or setting new intentions on January 1 has never really made sense to me.
+It’s still a time for rest and recovery.
+I prefer to sit with things throughout the month, giving myself space to reflect before deciding how I want to shape the year.
+For me, January is a reset month, a chance to get organized and clear out mental and financial noise before building more discipline going forward.

 Top 10 Fragrances for Life - My Favorite Holy Grail Perfumes